sailshq/node-binary-search-tree/README.md

+>A fork of `node-binary-tree` 0.2.x with upgraded dependencies from the Sails core team.

 # Binary search trees for Node.js

 **Note: this module is not actively maintained bar for bug fixes.
 Its primary use is within NeDB and I do not plan on adding any new features.**